-- a) After the referee has blown his whistle, the ball must be released by the in-bounder and be touched by a player on the court within ten seconds. - b) After he has released the ball, the in-bounder may not touch it until it has been touched by another player on the court. - c) The in-bounder must be the last point of contact for the ball before the ball makes contact with the court or a player within the court. - d) The in-bounder may not enter the court until he has released the ball. - e) The in-bounder must enter the court within a one-meter radius of the point where the ball was released. - f) When the throw-in takes place on a sideline, the in-bounder may pivot prior to releasing the ball but may not move laterally along the sideline away from the throw-in - 9.81.1 A1 has the ball for a throw-in.
-He dribbles and, in the process, he bounces the ball on the sideline.
-A1 then inbounds to A2.
-Is it correct for play to continue?
+- a) After the referee has blown his whistle, the ball must be released by the in-bounder and be touched by a player on the court within ten seconds. - b) After he has released the ball, the in-bounder may not touch it until it has been touched by another player on the court. - c) The in-bounder must be the last point of contact for the ball before the ball makes contact with the court or a player within the court. - d) The in-bounder may not enter the court until he has released the ball. - e) The in-bounder must enter the court within a one-meter radius of the point where the ball was released. - f) When the throw-in takes place on a sideline, the in-bounder may pivot prior to releasing the ball but may not move laterally along the sideline away from the throw-in location. - 9.81.1 A1 has the ball for a throw-in.
+He dribbles the ball and in the process of dribbling the ball touches the sideline.
+The referee allows the inbound process to continue.

 Answer: Incorrect.
-The line is considered to be out of bounds.
+The line is part of the court.
 The athlete must be the last point of contact prior to the ball entering the court.